DIY Virtual Production Using Blender

 You can follow Ian’s work on YouTube, Instagram, and Twitter, and support his creation of films, assets, and tutorials by becoming a member of his Patreon.

 GameDay is a video series from KitBash3D featuring world-building demos and interviews with artists from projects like THE LAST OF US PART II, HALO, STAR WARS, AVATAR and many more.
 GameDay is hosted by KitBash3D founders Maxx & Banks and originally aired live in partnership with LightBox Expo.

-To stay up to date with the latest GameDay episodes, subscribe to our YouTube channel or click here to join our mailing list.
+To stay up to date with the latest GameDay episodes, subscribe to our YouTube channel or join the KitBash3D newsletter list.